h3nryza/PowerShell/Easy-Sql/readme.md

 # Easy-Sql
-This script uses e fules for perform its functions
+This script uses rules for perform its functions
 - sqlsettings.xml
  - This file contains the encrypted settings to connect to your SQL database.
 Encryption is created using this script and easy-aes (see Create-SettingsFile)
 - sqlheaders.xml